Minister of Science Technology and Innovation

 vi.
 Livestock and cotton industry will be promoted to support the leather and cotton fabrics elevate the capabilities to acceptable quality and international marketable state.

 viii.
 It is necessary that a critical mass of scientists and innovators is promoted through targeted capacity building.
 Science, Incubation and Innovation parks will be useful to enhance the capabilities of the researchers, and also transfer techniques to local communities.
-Such centres will also aim at market competitive production and value addition at all levels encompassing farmers’ training, incubatee training and graduate research and development projects.
+Such centers will also aim at market competitive production and value addition at all levels encompassing farmers’ training, incubatee training and graduate research and development projects.

 ix.
 There are a number of patented technologies for which commercialization needs to take place.
 The community needs to be aware of benefits accruing from patent and Intellectual property rights of their research and technological inventions to enable clinical trials and production.